-This promise of God concerning the gift of the Holy Spirit was not only to those devout Jews who believed the gospel of Jesus but also to every believer.
+This promise of God concerning the gifts of the Holy Spirit was not exclusive to the saved Jews but to every believer.

-We thank God that He has given to every born again the Helper - the Holy Spirit to make the burden of carrying our cross (His yoke) light and easy, by convicting us of sin, righteousness and judgment.
+We thank God that He has given every born again the Helper.
+The Holy Spirit makes the burden of carrying our cross (His yoke) light and easy.
+He convicts us of sin, righteousness and judgment.

 John 16:9 "of sin, because they do not believe in Me;"

-Because of our lack of love for Him, unbelief leads us to sin.
-Thank God that before we commit the sin, He will convict us.
+Our lack of love for Him breeds unbelief that leads us to sin.
+Thank God that before we commit any sin, He will convict us first.
 If we have already sin, He will convict us to repent by confessing our sin.